The Computational Advantage of MIP* Vanishes in the Presence of Noise

-To compress the certificate, we adapt the smoothing technique in~\cite{qin2021nonlocal}, which applies a depolarizing channel with small noise to $P$ and removes the high-degree part of $P$.
-The high-degree part means the terms with large $\abs{\sigma}$, where $\abs{\sigma}$ represents the number of non-zeros in $\sigma$.
-It is not hard to verify that after smoothing, we get a constant-degree operator
+\title{The Computational Advantage of $\mathrm{MIP}^\ast$ Vanishes in the Presence of Noise\footnote{A preliminary version has been accepted by the 39th Computational Complexity Conference (CCC 2024).}\ where $\P_{\sigma}=\otimes_{i=1}^n\P_{\sigma_i}$ and $\P_0=I,\P_1=X,\P_2=Y,\P_3=Z$ are the single-qubit Pauli operators.
+The degree of a term $\widehat{P}\br{\sigma}\P_{\sigma}$ is the number of nontrivial Pauli's in it, denoted by $\abs{\sigma}$.
+First, we adapt the smoothing technique in~\cite{qin2021nonlocal}, which applies a depolarizing channel with small noise to $P$ and removes the high-degree part of $P$, i.e. terms with $\abs{\sigma} > d$ where $d$ is a constant.
+After smoothing, $S$ only contains degree-$d$ operators

-where $d$ is a constant.
-Using the argument in~\cite{qin2021nonlocal}, the probability of winning the game with this new strategy changes slightly, i.e.
+so we denote the new strategy by $S^{(\textrm{Smooth})}$.
+Using the argument in~\cite{qin2021nonlocal}, the probability of winning the game with this new strategy changes at most slightly, i.e.

+Let $\tau$ be a small constant independent of $n$.
+Since the degree of $P^{(\textrm{Smooth})}$ is $d$, using a standard argument in the analysis of Boolean functions, the number of registers having influence that exceeds a given small $\tau$ is at most $d/\tau$.
+Notice that $d$ is independent of $n$, so is $d/\tau$.
+Assume without loss of generality that $H=\set{1,\ldots, \abs{H}}$ is the set of all registers whose influence exceeds $\tau$.
+We apply the invariance principle from \cite{qin2021nonlocal} to replace all the non-identity Pauli bases in the registers with low influence by Gaussian variables while maintaining the strategy value.
+Let